k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/OVA/Fabric_Full_OVA_Install_V7.0.1.md

 ### 1. Load the server image
 * Download the zip file containing the .ova folder from [here](https://owncloud-bkp2.s3.us-east-1.amazonaws.com/adminoc/fabricint/Fabric_Appliance/fabric7-appliance.zip).
-* To load the server image to the hypervisor, contact your Local IT/Infrustructure team for further information. (zip file need to be extracted efore load)
+* To load the server image to the hypervisor, contact your Local IT/Infrustructure team for further information. (zip file needs to be extracted before load)
 * The system is configured to get the IP address from the network DHCP server.
 The IP address can be set manually, if needed; more information is found at the bottom of this doc.
 * Connect to the VM (by console or SSH) and log in with the user 'k2view'.